bluehabit/BlogPosts/master_post.md

 ### Functions Assigned to Variables

 3) Functions can also be assigned to a `variable` using the assignment operator.
+This is known as a `function expression`.

 ![f4](https://imgur.com/vFxGhBk.png)